LazerLambda/Team09AppliedDL/README.md

 ## Reproduce our results

 In order to reproduce our results, adjust the file run_file_google_colab.py in the folder 'notebooks' with your own data path and git key, and run it on GoogleColab.
-If you are using another device than GoogleColab, please execute !python3 -m pip install -r requirements.txt first, adjust your path to data, then run: <br>
+If you are using another device than GoogleColab, please execute:
-os.chdir('/src) <br>
+1. > `!python3 -m pip install -r requirements.txt`
+2. > \# Adjust your path to data (e.g. connect to google drive)
+2. > `os.chdir('./src')`
-from main import main <br>
+3. > `from main import main`
+4. > `
+        main({
-main({'config_path' :'/Team09AppliedDL/config/hyperparameters.yml', <br>
+            'config_path' :'/Team09AppliedDL/config/hyperparameters.yml',
-      'data_path' : 'path to data', <br>
+            'data_path' : 'path to data',
             'wandb' : True})
+     `

 ## References
 [1] Geoffrey Hinton, Oriol Vinyals, Jeff Dean, 2015. *Distilling the Knowledge in a Neural Network*. https://arxiv.org/abs/1503.02531 <br>